Counsel, Brennan Center for Justice at NYU School of Law

 Reasonable Contribution Limits Are Constitutional

 Federal law limits the amount that individuals, political action committees (“PACs”), and political parties may contribute to federal candidates, PACs, and political parties.
 Federal law also limits the aggregate amount of contributions that an individual may make in a two-year period.
-Corporations, labor unions, and national banks may not use treasury funds to make contributions in federal elections.
-All of these limits have been upheld by the Supreme Court.
+Corporations, labor unions, and banks may not use treasury funds to make contributions in federal elections.
+These limits have been upheld by the Supreme Court.

 Only once has the Supreme Court invalidated contribution limits.
 In Randall v.
 Sorrell (2006), the Court held that Vermont’s contribution limits, considered with other factors, were so low as to prevent candidates from amassing sufficient funds for competitive campaigns.
 Vermont’s limits were the lowest in the nation-individuals, PACs and political parties in Vermont were allowed to give, per election cycle, only $400 to candidates for statewide offices; $300 to candidates for state senator; and $200 to candidates for state representative.
 Randall also noted that the limits were not indexed for inflation; volunteer expenses counted toward contribution limits; limits on contributions from individuals and political parties were the same; and there was no special justification (such as a history of corruption) for the low limits.